emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

   *Default*: `50MB`

   This parameter controls log file rotation.
-The value `infinity` means the log file will grow indefinitely, otherwise the log file will be rotated once it reaches `max_size` in bytes.
+The value `infinity` means the log file will grow indefinitely, otherwise the log file will be rotated once it reaches `rotation_size` in bytes.

 **log_file_handler.level**